 There are multiple options for payment locations.
 Click here to find out more.

-You may call our automated phone system for balance information at 703-335-7950.
+You may call our automated phone system for balance information at (703) 335-7950.
 You will need to provide your Service Authority account number to access your information.
 You may also create an on-line account through our website at www.pwcsa.org.
 You may also contact Customer Service during normal business hours, Monday through Friday 8:00 a.m. to 5:00 p.m.

 There is no charge for temporary disconnection; however normal monthly service charges will continue to be billed to your account and are due by the due date.

-If your monthly bill has a noticeable increase in consumption for which you can’t account, you should:
+If your monthly bill has a noticeable increase in consumption for which you can’t account for, you should: